Course Offerings

 Outline of Instruction

-Describe the apprenticeship/training process for electricians and various career paths/opportunities one might follow in the electrical trade.
-State the tasks typically performed by an electrician and explain the responsibilities and aptitudes of an electrician, introduction to the basic math, conversions, and use of the calculator.
+Orientation to the Electrical Trade: Describe the apprenticeship/training process for electricians and various career paths/opportunities one might follow in the electrical trade; state the tasks typically performed by an electrician and explain the responsibilities and aptitudes of an electrician; introduction to the basic math, conversions and use of the calculator

-Offers a general introduction to the electrical concepts, electronic configuration of elements, conductors, insulators, and semiconductors.
-Introduction to voltage, current, resistance, and electromotive force.
-Introduces resistors, resistance, and conductance.
-Resistors in series, parallel, and series-parallel.
+Electrical Theory I: Offers a general introduction to the electrical concepts, electronic configuration of elements, conductors, insulators and semiconductors; introduction to voltage, current, resistance and electromotive force; introduces resistors, resistance and conductance, resistors in series, parallel and series-parallel

-Ohm's law applied to DC series circuits, and Kirchhoff's law, circuit analysis, electric power equations.
-DC circuit analysis, introduction to capacitance and capacitors.
+Electrical Theory II: Ohm's Law applied to DC series circuits; Kirchhoff's Law, circuit analysis, electric power equations; DC circuit analysis, introduction to capacitance and capacitors

-Introduction to inductance and inductors, Analysis of resistive, capacitive and inductive circuits, to AC theory, introduction to transformers, and power distribution systems.
-Introduction to basic AC electric circuits, conductors, wire, cable types, switches, and protective devices.
+Electrical Theory III: Introduction to inductance and inductors; analysis of resistive, capacitive and inductive circuits to AC theory; introduction to transformers and power distribution systems; introduction to basic AC electric circuits, conductors, wire, cable types, switches and protective devices

-Electrical test equipment continuation and hands focuses on proper selection, inspection, use, and maintenance of common electrical test equipment.
-Allows trainees to practice using many of the instruments while learning the appropriate test procedures and safety rules.
+Electrical Test Equipment: Continuation and hands-on focuses on proper selection, inspection, use and maintenance of common electrical test equipment; allows trainees to practice using many of the instruments while learning the appropriate test procedures and safety rules

-Provides a navigational road map for using the NEC®, introduces the layout of the NEC® and the types of information found within the code book, allows trainees to practice finding information using an easy-to-follow procedure, types of loads in residential electric circuits.
+Introduction to the National Electrical Code: Hands-on work provides a navigational road map for using the NEC, introduces the layout of the NEC and the types of information found within the code book; allows trainees to practice finding information using an easy-to-follow procedure; types of loads in residential electric circuits

-Device boxes: describe the different types of nonmetallic and metallic boxes, identify the appropriate box type and size for a given application, select and demonstrate the appropriate method for mounting a given box.
+Device Boxes: Different types of nonmetallic and metallic boxes, identify the appropriate box type and size for a given application, select and demonstrate the appropriate method for mounting a given box

-Conductors: focuses on the types and applications of conductors and covers proper wiring techniques, stresses the appropriate NEC® requirements.
+Conductors: Types and applications of conductors and proper wiring techniques, appropriate NEC requirements

-Wiring: residential electric circuits, covers the electrical devices and wiring techniques common to residential construction and maintenance, allows trainees to practice making service calculations, stresses the appropriate NEC® requirements.
+Wiring: Residential electric circuits, electrical devices and wiring techniques common to residential construction and maintenance, allows trainees to practice making service calculations, appropriate NEC requirements

-Wiring: introduction to different types of schematics, electric diagrams, and wiring diagrams, and ladder diagrams, to wiring panel board, receptacles, switches, boxes, cables, and loads, to 3-way and 4-way, to smoke and fire detectors, to conduits and raceways.
+Wiring: Different types of schematics, electric diagrams, wiring diagrams and ladder diagrams to wiring panel board, receptacles, switches, boxes, cables and loads, to three-way and four-way, to smoke and fire detectors, to conduits and raceways

-Door bell system, real power, apparent power, reactive power, and energy calculations, sizing conductors and overcurrent protection devices, introduction to switches with pilot light, to fluorescent lights.
+Door Bell System: Real power, apparent power, reactive power and energy calculations; sizing conductors and overcurrent protection devices; introduction to switches with pilot light and to fluorescent lights

 Contact Hours